hkm007/hkm007/README.md

 ### Hi there <img src="https://github.com/hkm007/hkm007/blob/master/Assets/Hi.gif" height ="20px"  width="25px"> I'm Himanshu

-I'm a computer science undergrad with excellent problem solving skill and can write cleaner and efficient code.
-Interested in full stack development, system design and software architecture.
+I'm a software engineer who loves to solve real life problems using latest technologies.
+Proficient in Data Structures and Algorithms.
+Interested in full stack development, software architecture and cloud computing.

 Check out my repos to know my skills better.
 Hit a ⭐ if you like it.